MANCH or MANCHA

 Manufacturing has been declining overall in the U.S. for decades, and this rate of decline has increased in the new millennium (despite some short-term secondary ups and downs).
 The Bureau of Labor Statistics Quarterly Census of Employment and Wages showed there were 398,887 private manufacturing establishments in the U.S. in the first quarter of 2001.
 By the end of 2010, that number had declined to 342,647, a drop of 56,240 facilities.
 In 2010 alone, 8,660 factories closed down.

-Manufacturing jobs in the U.S. have declined much more rapidly, because of productivity improvements.
+Manufacturing jobs in the U.S. have declined much more rapidly, because of automation and productivity improvements.
 This is shown in the graph at the right, which indicates that the number of manufacturing jobs has now dropped nearly to the level at the end of the Great Depression of the 1930s.

 See also: INNOVATION-ONLY MODEL

 The MANY AND THE FEW

 “Rise like lions after slumber